Peter Buck Feller

 Coming soon by Bloomsbury Publishing

-Feller is an independent historian with a particular interest in Soviet-German conflicts and espionage during the Second World War.
-He has published on these topics in Foreign Policy, and The Pennsylvania Gazette, founded by Benjamin Franklin.
+Feller is an independent historian with a particular interest in Soviet espionage around the Second World War and Stalinist system of gulags.
 He earned an A.B. from the University of Pennsylvania, a J.D. from The American University, Washington College of Law, and an L.L.M. from the George Washington University Law Center.

 The son of a Red Army intelligence officer sent to die in a Siberian gulag discovers his father's KGB file, and a cottage industry of children-of-spies memoirs.